 The only real problem is fitting all the information on a small screen.
 You can access individual views quickly with the simple interface and quick access keys.
 All in all, it’s a well thought out system.

 Maps are included for many lakes in the U.S. but you could have some issues if you fish smaller lakes and rivers.
 These can be downloaded for a fee which is often discounted.

 No fish finder has great navigation but the Lowrance Hook series does a decent job.
 The maps are quite simple for navigation mode.
 It will get you by and is comparable to a car GPS.

 Another great fish finding feature is contour mapping.
 Currently, there are over 3000 lakes in the library.
 A 1’ contour makes finding structure and drops offs a breeze.

-The IPX 7 rating means it can be submerged in up to 3 feet of water.
+The IPX 7 (With the card door closed) rating means it can be submerged in up to 3 feet of water.
 This should be more than enough protection for most uses.